rodrigues/deli/README.md

 Provides a deploy task for Elixir applications, using a few [`edeliver`](https://github.com/edeliver/edeliver) [tasks](https://hexdocs.pm/edeliver/Mix.Tasks.Edeliver.html#content) under the hood.

-Releases are built locally with docker containers, and systemd is used for controlling the app (`systemctl (restart | status)`).
+Releases are built locally with docker containers, and systemd's systemctl is used by default for controlling the app (`systemctl (restart | status)`).
+You can configure another controller.

 Git tags are enforced to keep versioning relevant, and matching with your `mix.exs`.